 Colic is the abdominal pain of horses which occurs by many causes such as nutritional, parasitic, infectious, managemental fault, or even by the influence of pasture and environment.
 The condition is manifested by the mild to severe abdominal pain, rolling on the ground, looking towards the abdomen, muscle cramps in the thorax and abdomen, increased respiration and heart rate, constipation or diarrhea, excessive accumulation of gas in cecum and abdomen.

 There are several causes of horse colic and each has specific signs and symptoms.
 The diagnostic procedure and treatment or correction procedure are also different.
 The diagnosis of colic mainly depends on the close monitoring of the history of horses ( Like feeding, bedding, care, and managemental factors).
-Your vet will decide the treatment procedure your horse colic.
+Your vet will decide the treatment procedure for your horse colic.

 The prevention of colic is more important than treatment because the preventive measure can save the life of your horse.
-As a horse owner, you must know the correct managemental procedure, maintain the correct managemental schedule and close observation on the horse environment.
+As a horse owner, you must know the correct managemental procedure, maintain the correct managemental schedule, and close observation on the horse environment.

 14. Equine Laminitis

 Laminitis is one of the most important horse hoof diseases.
-The main cause of laminitis is stress, overweight of horse and excessive intake of carbohydrates.
+The main cause of laminitis is stress, overweight of horse, and excessive intake of carbohydrates.
 Laminitis is an inflammation of the laminar structures of the foot and varies significantly in degrees of severity.
 This inflammation and damage to the laminar bad results in loss of functional integrity of the support structure of the foot coffin bone and sensitive tissue of horse hoof.

 The disease is manifested by the inability to walk and cannot move due to severe pain, abnormal horse gait, the horse may be lame, increased digital pulse rate, heart rate increased simultaneously.

-To prevent the condition laminitis you must maintain horse diet carefully, keep your horse in a stress-free environment, keeping safe your horse from severe infectious diseases.
+To prevent the condition laminitis you must maintain a horse diet carefully, keep your horse in a stress-free environment, keeping safe your horse from severe infectious diseases.
 You must be looked into the matter of obesity, to do so you must restrict the excessive grass intake of your horse.

 You must see your vet immediately to recover the condition.
-The vet may suggest painkiller to correct the situation promptly.
+The vet may suggest a painkiller to correct the situation promptly.
 You must follow the diet chart and feeding schedule for your horse prescribed by your vet.

 The alternative name is Tying up or Monday Morning disease in horses.
-The name of the disease as such because the horse has given full ration and exercise after a full rest at Sunday and bring him on Monday morning at the ground.
+The name of the disease as such because the horse has given full ration and exercise after a full rest on Sunday and bring him on Monday morning at the ground.
 The condition mainly occurs on racing horses.